BillyLjm/AIAP-15-Assessment/README.md

 ## Folder Structure
 - `.github/`: github actions workflow
-- `src/`: Folder of the machine learning pipeline
+- `src/`: Folder of the machine learning pipelines
     - `datapipeline.py`: Datapipeline class to read and clean the datasets, and separate into features and labels
     - `model_dummy.py`: Dummy classifier to set the baseline
     - `model_svm.py`: Linear support vector machine model
     - `model_forest.py`: Random forest model
     - `model_boost.py`: Gradient-boosted tree model
     - `transfromers.py`: custom sklearn column transformers
-- `eda.ipynb`: IPython notebook of exploratory data exploration process
+- `data/`: Folder of the training and testing datasets *(this is required for `run.sh` and the github actions to run successfully)*
+    - `cruise_pre.db`: pre-purchase survey dataset
+    - `cruise_post.db`: post-trip survey dataset
 - `requirements.txt`: Python requirement file
 - `run.sh`: Bash script that trains all the ML models and tests them